Semi-discrete modeling of systems of wedge disclinations and edge dislocations via the Airy stress function method: Introduction

-The outline of the paper is as follows.
+\textbf{Outline of the paper and methods.} The outline of the paper is as follows.
 Section \ref{sc:model} is devoted to the presentation of the mechanical equilibrium equations, in terms both of the laboratory variables and of the Airy stress function of the system.
-Our main results of this section (Propositions \ref{prop:airyepsilonA} and \ref{prop:airyepsilon}) contain the proof of the equivalence of the mechanical equilibrium problem formulated in terms of the laboratory variables and of the Airy stress function.
-Our result is based on a crucial characterization of traction-free boundary displacements for the problem formulated in terms of the Airy potential.
-Such a characterization involves a non-standard tangential boundary condition for the Hessian of the Airy stress function which we are able to characterize in terms of classical Dirichlet-type boundary conditions for the bilaplacian equation (Proposition \ref{20220421}).
+Our results are based on a crucial characterization of traction-free boundary displacements for the problem formulated in terms of the Airy potential.
+Such a characterization involves a non-standard tangential boundary condition for the Hessian of the Airy stress function which we are able to characterize in terms of classical Dirichlet-type boundary conditions for the biharmonic equation (Proposition \ref{20220421}).